 We have now set a date, told someone about our decision, identified support, found alternatives, and the last step for success is planning for obstacles.
-Regardless of whether we are ready to make low-risk choices or are still thinking about making changes, we can imagine circumstances where we and necessary, we also need to be aware of potential obstacles to making lowrisk choices.
-We cannot anticipate all possible obstacles, but it is important to man. plan for those we can.
+Regardless of whether we are ready to make low-risk choices or are still thinking about making changes, we can imagine circumstances where we planning for success feel pulled to make high-risk choices.
+Although it is obvious support is available and necessary, we also need to be aware of potential obstacles to making lowrisk choices.
+We cannot anticipate all possible obstacles, but it is important to plan for those we can.
 This will make it even more likely we are successful in following through with our decision.